Wilhelm2/ErrorDetectors/README.md

 A node executes an error detector on a message *m* before delivering *m*.

 The two implemented error detectors are:
-1. An error detector proposed by Mostéfaoui and Weiss whose description can be found in [this paper](https://hal.science/hal-02056349/document) [[3]](https://hal.science/hal-02056349/document).
+1. Error detector proposed by Mostéfaoui and Weiss whose description can be found in [this paper](https://hal.science/hal-02056349/document)[3].

 ![Error Detector inheritance graph.](documentation/mainpage/errorDetectorInheritance.png?raw=true)